OHNLP/AgingNLP/delirium/README.md

 # AgingNLP - Delirium NLP Algorithm

-We developed an NLP algorithm to identify patients with delirium from clinical notes.
+We developed two NLP algorithms (NLP-CAM and NLP-M-CAM) to identify patients with delirium from clinical notes.

 ## Definition of the NLP-CAM and NLP-mCAM
 | A: acute onset and fluctuating course | B: inattention |